-DoD civilian employee's commander or supervisor.
-This includes the assurance that DoD civilian employees have the right to make allegations of harassment outside their chain of command
+(3) Information regarding reporting options, procedures, and applicable timelines to submit allegations of harassment, including anonymous allegations and allegations involving a DoD civilian employee's commander or supervisor.
+This includes the assurance that DoD civilian employees have the right to make allegations of harassment outside their chain of command.

+(4) Notification of when a report may be made anonymously and specify that complaints, such as those filed via the EEO process or allegations of sexual harassment made to a commanding officer, cannot be anonymous.

+(5) Procedures for commanders, managers, and supervisors to receive, respond to, and resolve allegations of harassment.

+(6) Examples of the types of conduct that may constitute harassment, including unlawful discriminatory harassment based on disability.

+(7) Information regarding how to identify and prevent sexual harassment and the differences in available reporting venues.

-- (4) Notification of when a report may be made anonymously and specify that formal complaints, such as those filed via the EEO process or allegations of sexual harassment made to a commanding officer, cannot be anonymous. - (5) Procedures for commanders, managers, and supervisors to receive, respond to, and resolve allegations of harassment. - (6) Examples of the types of conduct that would constitute harassment, including unlawful discriminatory harassment based on disability. - (7) Information regarding how to identify and report retaliation and reprisal. - (8) Information regarding bystander intervention to ensure DoD civilian employees understand third-party reporting, have the skills to recognize when to intervene, possess the tools necessary to implement the intervention, and emphasize that third-party allegations of harassment may not be made via the EEO process identified in Paragraph 4.3. - (9) Information regarding administrative or disciplinary actions that could be taken. - (10) Prevention strategies and risk and protective factors.
+(8) Information regarding how to identify and report retaliation and reprisal.

+(9) Information regarding bystander intervention to ensure DoD civilian employees understand third-party reporting, have the skills to recognize when to intervene, possess the tools necessary to implement the intervention, and emphasize that third-party allegations of harassment may not be made via the EEO process identified in Paragraph 4.3. of this issuance.

+(10) Information regarding administrative or disciplinary actions that could be taken.

+(11) Prevention strategies and risk and protective factors.